| ‘When your blood pressure’s

 the controls of his own new machine and gives a tentative tug at one or

+two of the strings with which he plans to bind me as well.
 If we are to do something to stop this tide, feelings of horror and

 repugnance are not enough.
 If we want to improve the world we have to work